-Posted in: Public Liability Workplace Injuries Workplace Slip
+Posted in: Public Place Accidents Workplace Injuries Workplace Slip

 A policeman has been awarded £9,000 in compensation after tripping on a pothole in a station car park in Eastbourne, East Sussex.
 The Sussex officer, who remains unnamed, is one of many who have claimed compensation from the force for a work-related injury.
 This follows a Freedom of Information request which found police officers to be claiming thousands of pounds in compensation for minor injuries every year.
 The officer injured her ankle after tripping in February 2011, and was awarded compensation through an out-of-court settlement.